Can Cause A Stroke Because Plaque Build-Up Can Eventually Restrict Blood Flow To The Brain

 One of the warning signs of carotid arterial disease, is the occurrence of something called a “mini-stroke” (or transient ischemic attack – TIA).
 A TIA is a temporary episode where a person experiences numbness or weakness in the arm, leg or face on one side of the body, loss of vision in one or both eyes, difficulty understanding what someone else is saying, slurred speech, difficulty talking, a loss of coordination, dizziness or confusion and/or trouble swallowing.
 This episode can last just a few minutes, or can continue for up to 24 hours.

-If you have ever experienced any of the symptoms related to TIA, it is highly recommended that you consult with a vascular surgeon as soon as possible to determine if a vascular ultrasound may be necessary to see if you have any blockage in your carotid artery.
-Carotid artery blockage will only worsen with time, leading to a stroke, which can be fatal or that could leave you disabled for life.
+If you have ever experienced any of the symptoms related to TIA, it is highly recommended that you get a vascular screening. as soon as possible to see if you have any blockage in your carotid artery Carotid artery blockage will only worsen with time, leading to a stroke, which can be fatal or that could leave you disabled for life.

 Controlling factors that increase your chances of developing carotid artery disease, such as diabetes, high blood pressure, or high cholesterol, can also help prevent the disease.

 Carotid Ultrasound (also known as a “Carotid Duplex” or a “Carotid Doppler”) is performed to examine the health of the carotid arteries and to find out if any blockage has developed and to what extent the blockage has progressed.